bloomylumi/DDOGDPSDL/README.md

-# Welcome to the Geometry Dash Shitty List template!
+# Welcome to the DDOGDPS Demonlist GitHub Repository!

 # FAQ